Governance

 Introducing the VISA Board of Governors

-Mr. Ivica Pepovski (Treasurer) is the representative of the International Atomic Energy Agency (IAEA), where he heads the Finance Unit in the Department of Technical Cooperation.
-His experience (and interests) is in public finance, procurement and budgeting.
-Mr. Pepovski is a father of two children in Secondary School.
+Mr. Ivica Pepovski (Board Chair) is the representative of the International Atomic Energy Agency (IAEA), where he heads the Programme and Budget Section in the Budget and Finance Division.
+His experience (and interests) are in public finance, procurement and budgeting.
+Mr. Pepovski is a father of two children, one studying at VIS in Secondary School.